Stock Checker

 As you can see I regularly use the CSL DD wheel base and the load cell pedal with this GT Omega APEX wheel stand and rear frame combo.
 And there is pretty much zero flex or movement, even under heavy use.

-The pure flexibility of this wheel stand oriented sim rig is great.
+The pure flexibility of this wheel stand is great.
 In its stand-alone wheel stand form, you can fold it away when not in use, and use it with your regular office or dining chair.
 And when you’re ready for a full sim rig, you can expand it with a rear frame and seat.

 And the best part is that this whole setup is very budget-oriented.
 It is the cheapest sim rig on this list and performs well above its price range.
 For a first delve into sim racing, this is a perfect sim rig.